Startup Funding Club SEIS Fund

-As a nation, we are pretty good at start-ups.
+As a nation, we are pretty good at startups.
 The UK creates more “unicorns” than any other European country.
-A unicorn is a firm set up after 2000, now valued at more than one billion dollars.
-Examples include ASOS, Funding Circle, Just Eat and Zoopla.
+A unicorn is a startup now valued at more than one billion dollars.
+Examples include Zoopla, ASOS, and Just Eat.

 Often, these unicorns are successful because they change the way consumers buy and use things.
-They use technology to provide better services, at lower cost, to grab market share or to develop completely new offerings.
+They provide better services, at lower cost, to grab market share or to develop completely new offerings.

-The Startup Funding Club targets bright young British businesses which possess innovative and disruptive technologies to deliver tomorrow’s products and services.
+Startup Funding Club targets bright young British businesses which possess innovative and disruptive technologies to deliver tomorrow’s products and services.
 The fund invests at a very early stage.
-Most of the businesses will have low or even no revenue at this point, so it’s high risk for investors, softened somewhat by the tax relief.
+Most of the businesses will have low or even no revenue at this point, so it’s very high risk for investors, softened somewhat by the tax relief.
 The manager actively expects 25% or more of the companies will fail.

 - Co-investment opportunities with a large network of business angels

 - Target return of £3 per £1 invested (not guaranteed)

 - Targets up to 10 portfolio companies in a range of sectors, including digital technology, life sciences and consumer goods

 Startup Funding Club (“SFC”) is an angel investment club focusing on very early-stage businesses.
 It identifies the opportunities for investment and provides ongoing support and expertise to the portfolio companies in which it invests.
 Since its inception, SFC has been involved in over 110 SEIS and EIS investments through its Angel Network and SEIS/EIS Funds.

 The SFC angel network is a group of over 350 high-profile and active angel investors from various backgrounds, many of whom have direct experience in building and investing in a successful young company.
 They invest alongside SFC investors and bring additional funding and experience to the portfolio.
 Angel investors co-invest alongside the fund.

 Once investments are made, Startup Funding Club provides support and expertise to the companies to nurture them and help them grow.